canhld94/pintos-ee415/project4_doc.md

 In the read/write lock, the first reader must accquire write lock.
 Therefore, if A want to read an inode, A must prevent any write to inode, or must wait if there is another process writing to the inode.
-I.e. either A read none of B write or A read all of B write, so A cannot read data other than B writes.
+I.e. either A read none of B write or A read all of B write, so A cannot read any data of B writes.
 >> A5: Explain how your synchronization design provides "fairness".
 >> File access is "fair" if readers cannot indefinitely block writers
 >> or vice versa.
 That is, many processes reading from a file cannot
 >> prevent forever another process from writing the file, and many
 >> processes writing to a file cannot prevent another process forever
 >> from reading the file.
+We use a simple r/w lock while read is shared lock and write is exlusive lock, therefore we cannot guarantee the fairness.

 ---- RATIONALE ----